adsbfi/adsb-fi-scripts/README.md

-# ADS-B Exchange Setup Script :airplane:
+# ADS-B Exchange Setup Scripts :airplane:

 Feeding ADSBexchange.com is quick and easy.
 There are various options depending on what kind of feeder/receiver you use, and your desired level of customization.
 This script aids in setting up your current PiAware or Dump1090 based feeder to